U.S. upgrades probe into 1.33 million Ford Explorers over exhaust odors

 Police have reported two crashes that may be linked to carbon monoxide exposure, including a rollover incident, and a third incident involving injuries related to carbon monoxide exposure.

-Reporting by David Shepardson; Editing by Leslie Adler and Peter Cooney
+Reporting by David Shepardson; Editing by Peter Cooney and Richard Pullin